eapowertools/qs-admin-playbook/docs/system_spot_check/tasks.md

 ## Goal
 {:.no_toc}
 The goal for this spot-check is to be aware of any task failures which have occurred.
 Unexpected task failures should be restarted insofar as this is possible due to resource availability on the Qlik Sense Enterprise server(s) as well as the constraints placed data sourced.
 For example, bulk queries against a Production database during the business day may be against policy / best practices for a given organization.
 While this administrative task is _not_ intended to be a deep dive, investigation into the causes of task failures for (a) critical tasks / task chains and/or (b) repeated failures is encouraged.
-Further guidance on this investigation can be found elsewhere in this guide (INSERT LINKS).

 ## Table of Contents
 {:.no_toc}